 What are pet microchips?

-A pet microchip is a permanent method of identification.
-Each chip is very small – about the size of a grain of rice – and is implanted subcutaneously (just under the skin) between the shoulder blades of the pet.
+A pet microchip is a permanent method of identification. iDLOGIC pet microchips cost just £1.95 and come pre-loaded in a syringe that's designed specifically for pet microchip implantation.
+The microchip within the syringe is very small – about the size of a grain of rice – and is implanted subcutaneously (just under the skin) between the shoulder blades of the pet.
 Each chip has a unique 15 digit number that is detected using a microchip scanner.
 The pet microchip itself has no moving parts, no battery, and doesn't emit any kind of radio wave and is passive until scanned.

 Once implanted, the microchip number is recorded on an DEFRA approved pet microchip database along with details about the animal, the microchip implanter, the breeder and the owner (or keeper).
 Pet owners need to ensure their current contact details are always on the database against the pet microchip number.